wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 - Register tools for each journal operation (new-entry, summarize, etc.)
 - Handle async operations for file I/O and git commands
 - Return structured responses with success status and file paths
+- Instrument key operations with OpenTelemetry for tracing and performance insights

 ### Core Components
 ```